-Finland: Building type specific guideline values given in the Ministry of the Environment's guide to the sound environment of a building, 2018 (based on Decree 796/2017) for weighed standardised level difference $D{nT,w}$ and for weighted standardised impact sound pressure level $L'{nT,w}$ + $C{1,50\cdot2500}$ must be fulfilled.
-Noise class for reverberation time shall be class B according to SFS 5907:2004 or corresponding later standard.
+Finland: Building type specific guideline values given in the Ministry of the Environment's guide to the sound environment of a building, 2018 (based on Decree 796/2017) for weighed standardised level difference $D{nT,w}$ and for weighted standardised impact sound pressure level L'{nT,w} + $C{I,50-2500}$ must be fulfilled.
+Noise class for reverberation time shall be class A1 according to SFS 5907:2022 or a corresponding later standard.